void

 kozi.jpg

-Kozí plácek was where the tinsmith tinsmith Pimpra came from.
+Kozí plácek was where tinsmith Pimpra came from.

 Background

 Kozí plácek is the unofficial name of a small town square in Staré město, Prague.
-The streets Kozí ulice, Haštalská ulice, U Obecního dvora and Vězeňská ulice all end here.
+The streets Kozí ulice, Haštalská ulice, U Obecního dvora, and Vězeňská ulice all meet here.

 Quote(s) from the novel